-CDS also has many long-term, fixed-price production contracts that do not require substantial development effort.
+CGD Systems also has many long-term, fixed-price production contracts that do not require substantial development effort.
 For these contracts we use the units-of-delivery percentage-of-completion method as the basis to measure progress toward completing the contract and recognizing sales.
 The units-of-delivery measure recognizes revenues as deliveries are made to the customer generally using unit sales values in accordance with the contract terms.
 We estimate profit as the difference between total estimated revenue and total estimated cost of a contract and recognize that profit over the life of the contract based on deliveries.

-Increasingly, CDS is receiving contracts from foreign customers to not only develop and deliver a system, but to maintain the system for a period of years after the delivery.
-While service contracts have not historically been a significant part of our CDS business, this type of multiple-element contract has become more common in recent years.
-Revenues under contracts for services in CDS are generally recognized as services are performed on a straight-line basis over the period of contract performance.
+Increasingly, CGD Systems is receiving contracts from foreign customers to not only develop and deliver a system, but to maintain the system for a period of years after the delivery.
+While service contracts have not historically been a significant part of our CGD Systems business, this type of multiple-element contract has become more common in recent years.
+Revenues under contracts for services in CGD Systems are generally recognized as services are performed on a straight-line basis over the period of contract performance.
 Costs incurred under these services contracts are expensed as incurred, and may vary from period to period, resulting in fluctuations in earnings.

-The gross profit margin in fiscal 2014 was 30%, compared to 32% in 2013 and 35% in 2012.
-While we expect to win significant new work in foreign markets in the future, we do not expect gross profit margins to match 2012 levels, which were favorable due to certain foreign contracts.
+The gross profit margin in fiscal 2015 was 29%, compared to 30% in 2014 and 32% in 2013.
 At times, particularly favorable or unfavorable contracts can cause variation in this ratio, due to competition and the prevalence of fixed-price arrangements.
 Fixed-price contracts create both the risk of cost growth and the opportunity to increase margins if we are able to reduce our costs.